How to Go Swimming With a Colostomy Bag On

 They are easy to use as the wearer simply angles the colostomy bag and places it inside the internal pouch so that the opening is angled in the direction between the legs.

-The benefit of this kind of swimwear is that the colostomy appliance is no longer against the skin thus reducing any sweating that can cause odour or irritation.
+The benefit of this kind of swimwear for ostomy patients is that the bag (pouch) is no longer against the skin thus reducing any sweating that can cause odour or irritation.
 It is also good in that it reduces visits to the bathroom as internal pouches hold the colostomy bag contents, stopping it from bulging out in an unsightly manner.

 Swim, Even If You Have an Ostomy